- Open Source CEO by Bill Kerr

 The Heroic Age of Antarctic Exploration

-Humans we know, for better or for worse, are competitive, egotistical beasts.
+Humans, we know, for better or for worse, are competitive, egotistical beasts.
 And the Antarctic race between these men would take a toll on them all, in one case, the ultimate toll.

 BEG TO INFORM YOU FRAM PROCEEDING ANTARCTIC - AMUNDSEN

 This kicked off what could only be described as a sprint between the Norwegian and the English crews.
 A sprint that Amundsen would win, reaching the South Pole a month before Scott.
 His party would return home safely.
-Scottās final diary entry however, would tell a different story.
+Scottās final diary entry, however, would tell a different story.

 We shall stick it out til the end but we are getting weaker of course. | ![]() |

-Sadly, Captain Robert Falcon Scott, and his party would never make it home.
+Sadly, Captain Robert Falcon Scott and his party would never make it home.

 The Endurance

-The problem he had was he had no money to fund the expedition, and unpaid debt from the Nimrod.
-Shackleton though, was undeterred.
-He took off on a major fundraising tour, not unlike weād see happen in the startups of today. | ![]() ![]() |
+After Amundsen conquered the South Pole, Shackleton refocused on launching the first expedition to cross Antarctica on foot.
+A feat that had not yet been achieved.
+The problem he had was that he had no money to fund the expedition, and an unpaid debt from the Nimrod.
+Shackleton, though, was undeterred.
+He took off on a major fundraising tour, not unlike what weād see in today's startups.

 MEN WANTED